 UK Sightings

+The first Asian Hornet in the UK was discovered in 2016.
 Between 2016 and 2022 there have been 23 confirmed sightings in the UK including 14 nests.
-The first Asian Hornet in the UK was discovered in 2016.
+In 2023 there were 72 Asian Hornet nests found in 56 locations.

-See the NBU Asian Hornet rolling news page for details of the 2023 sightings and the latest updates.
+Please also see the NBU Asian Hornet rolling news page for the latest updates.

 Identification